-Scientists have identified human biases in datasets used to train models for computer-aided syntheses.
+Scientists have identified human biases in datasets used to train machine learning models for computer-aided syntheses.

 copyright by www.chemistryworld.com